JeannieChen/Where-to-eat/README.md

 - Fuzzy search for restaurants on home page
 - Display time since post was created with Moment JS

-This app is deployed at https://aqueous-cove-61246.herokuapp.com/restaurant .
+This app is deployed on https://where-to-eat.onrender.com/